Hello! I am Professor of Philosophy at the University of Birmingham. My research is in the philosophy of the cognitive sciences.

-My main research area is the philosophy of cognitive science, and in my work I have mostly focused on the limitations of human cognition and human agency including faulty reasoning, delusions, confabulations, irrational beliefs, poor knowledge of the self, distorted memories, unreliable self narratives, self deception, implicit bias, inconsistencies between attitudes and behaviour, unrealistic optimism and positive illusions.
+I write about the limitations of human cognition and human agency, investigating faulty reasoning and irrational beliefs, delusions, confabulations, distorted memories, poor knowledge of the self, unreliable self narratives, self deception, inconsistencies between attitudes and behaviour, unrealistic optimism, and other positive illusions.

 My latest book is Irrationality (Polity Press, 2014).
-I am currently writing a new research monograph provisionally entitled The Epistemic Innocence of Imperfect Cognitions.
+I am in the process of completing a new research monograph entitled Epistemic Innocence.